Benjamin-Sebastian/benjamin.github.io/README.md

-- 👋 Hi, I’m Rishabh
+- 👋 Hi, I’m Benjamin
 - 👀 I’m interested in machine learning, artificial intelligence, data security and much more
 - 🌱 I’m currently pursuing my bachelor's in Computer Science at University of Minnesota
 - 💞️ I’m looking to collaborate on projects pertaining to API development, machine learning using neural networks and any other collaboration opportunities